dukhochung/ASQdata/README.md

   - batch scripts for qiime2 workflow
   - create_manifest_from_fastq.py : creates manifest file from the raw illumina fastq files (paired or single end), which is necessary for qiime2 data import step (.qza file)
+  - match_otu_ids.py : matches the ids between OTU table (txt format) and classification output of Cowpi galaxy workflow 'R step', as a workaround for error following the 'R step'.

 <br>
 <br>